Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Related work

 {\textbf{Traditional methods.}} Before the advent of deep learning technology, road lane detection were geometrically modeled in terms of line detection or line fitting, where primitive information such as gradient, color and texture were used and energy minimization algorithms were often employed.

 {\it 1) Geometric modelling.} Most methods in this group follow a two-step solution, with edge detection at first and line fitting at second~\cite{Aly2008RealTD,McCall2006VideobasedLE,Zhou2010ANL,Borkar2011}.
 For edge detection, various types of gradient filters are employed.
 In~\cite{Aly2008RealTD}, edge features of lanes in bird-view images were calculated with Gaussian filter.
 In~\cite{McCall2006VideobasedLE} and \cite{Zhou2010ANL}, Steerable filter and Gabor filter~\cite{Zhou2010ANL} are also investigated for lane-edge detection, respectively.
+In~\cite{selver16}, for rail extraction from videos, the image was pre-processed with Gabor filtering with kernels in different directions, and then post-processed with morphology operates to link the gaps and remove unwanted blocks.
 Beside gradient, color and texture were also studied for lane detection or segmentation.
 In~\cite{Choi2010IlluminationIL}, template matching was performed to find lane candidates at first, and then lanes were extracted by color clustering, where the task of illumination-invariant color recognition was assigned to a multilayer perceptron network.
 In~\cite{He2004ColorbasedRD}, color was also used for road lane extraction.

 For line fitting, Hough Transformation (HT) models were often exploited, e.g., polar randomized HT~\cite{Borkar2011}.
 Meanwhile, curve-line fitting can be used either as a tool to post-process the HT results or to replace HT directly.
 For example, in~\cite{Wang1998LaneDU}, Catmull-Rom Spline was used to construct smooth lane by using six control points, in~\cite{Wang2004LaneDU,Deng2013ARS}, B-snake was employed for curve fitting for lane detection.
 In addition, the geometry modeling-based lane detection can also be implemented with stereo visions~\cite{Caraffi2007OffRoadPA,Wedel2009BSplineMO,Danescu2009ProbabilisticLT}, in which the distance of the lane can be estimated.